Each candidate will be required to undergo an interview prior to acceptance into the unit - refer to WellSpring Centre website for details.

-- Articulate the distinctive parameters of the ministry of spiritual direction
+- Articulate the distinctive parameters of the practice of spiritual companioning.

-- Critically define similarities and differences between spiritual direction and other helping professions
+- Critically define similarities and differences between spiritual companioning and other helping professions.

-- Demonstrate a capacity to critically self-evaluate his or her spiritual direction practice particularly relating to listening skills
+- Demonstrate a capacity to critically self-evaluate spiritual companioning practice particularly listening skills related to awareness of self, others and the world.

-- Identify and analyse key elements of discernment in the practice of spiritual direction
+- Identify and analyse key elements of discernment in the practice of spiritual companioning.

-- Demonstrate a personal and practice awareness of the diversity of human experiences, in particular that which relates to Spirituality, identity and engagement with life circumstances.
+- Demonstrate a personal and practical awareness of the diversity and nature of human experiences, in particular that which relates to Spirituality, identity and engagement with life circumstances.

 Set texts recommended for purchase are highlighted in blue

-- Barry, W. & W. Connolly, The Practice of Spiritual Direction, 2nd edn, revised, New York: Harper Collins Publishers, 2009.
+- Barry, W. & W. Connolly.
+The Practice of Spiritual Direction.
+2nd Edition Revised, New York: Harper Collins Publishers, 2009.